hautonjt/data-pipeline/docs/pipeline.md

 # Configuring NiFi Services

 After NiFi has been deployed, we can start configuring it to consume events from Kafka and send them to OpenSearch.
-Once NiFi is ready, you should be able to access it by going to http://localhost:32002/nifi.
+Once NiFi is ready, you should be able to access it by going to <a href="http://localhost:32002/nifi" target="_blank">http://localhost:32002/nifi</a>.

 Before we begin, we need to define the services our processors will need.
 To do this, find the Settings button underneath the "NiFi Flow" text on the middle-left side of the screen.
 Selecting this should pop up the NiFi Flow Configuration screen.
 Then, select the "Controller Services" tab.